Table of Contents

 Choose a Car Wisely

-The more expensive a car is to fix or replace, the more it may cost to insure.
-If you’re shopping for a new car, you may want to factor in the cost of insurance.
-The Insurance Institute for Highway Safety shares helpful information about the cost of insuring different makes and models of cars.
+If you’re shopping for a new car, you may want to take the price of insurance into consideration.
+The more expensive a vehicle is to fix or replace, the more it may cost to insure, for example.
+How safe a car is could also influence the cost of insurance.
+The Insurance Institute for Highway Safety website shares safety ratings for different makes and models of cars.

 Request a Discount

-Yes, it can be that easy to lower your car insurance.
 Many insurance companies offer discounts for things like having a high GPA as a college student or being a longtime customer.
+Talking to your insurer will help you know what your options are.

 Budget for a Higher Deductible